Geodfroi/GestionDeMateriel/README.md

 Setup mySQL for testing:
 Deploy dependencies through composer if not already done.
-Fill in mysql and email info under src/constants/privatesettings.php
+Fill in mysql and email info in local/localsettings.php

 Fake credentials to use the app: login noel.biquet@gmail.com